gogre/irgo/README.md

 **2. Redraw colour-map**

 **3. Compute cluster shadows**
-Foreach cluster do
+foreach cluster do
-..pretendboard := board
+...pretendboard := board
 ...Put pretend stones on colour-controlled points in pretendboard
-...Call Influencie with pretendboard copy to get cluster shadows
+...Call Influencie with pretendboard to get cluster shadows ...Circumscribe groups on board from pretendboard clusters+shadows *a group is a set of clusters whose shadows are contiguous*

-**4. Perform local dynamic life-and-death analysis**
+**4. Perform group life-and-death analysis**
+ foreach group do
+...make boardcopy
+...fillup rest of zboard with black stones
+...poke 2 eyes in rest of zboard; endofgame:= false
- Foreach cluster+shadow do
+...until endofgame do
-...Circumscribe cluster+shadow ; make boardcopy
-...Fillup restof(boardcopy) with live groups with no legal moves
+......call leela-zero(zboard) => bestmoves,endofgame
+......if null(intersection(bestmoves, group)) then pass(zboard)
+......else makebestmove in group on zboard
+foreach point in group do
+......if point.occupant = enemystone and not(zboard.point.occupant = enemystone)
+......then board.point.occupant.cluster.status:= dead
 ...Call leela-zero
-...Identify and mark on board locally dead stones in cluster
+...Identify and mark on board locally dead stones surrounded by group

 **5.** Redraw colour map and shadows